AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-vnet-vnet-portal-classic.md

 ### Part 1 - Get the virtual network gateway public IP address

-1. Locate your virtual network in the Azure portal preview.
+1. Locate your virtual network in the Azure Portal.
 2. Click to open the VNet **Overview** blade.
 On the blade, in **VPN connections**, you can view the IP address for your virtual network gateway.

     ![Public IP](./media/vpn-gateway-howto-vnet-vnet-portal-classic/publicIP.png)